root-project/root/README/ReleaseNotes/v612/index.md

 - Resolved O(N^2) scaling problem in ```TTree::Draw()``` observed when a branch that contains a large TClonesArray where each element contains another small vector container.
+- `TTree::TTree()` now takes the `TDirectory*` that the tree should be constructed in.
+  Defaults to `gDirectory`, i.e. the default behavior did not change.

 ### TDataFrame
   - Improved documentation